mikestokes/aws-lambda-s3-boilderplate/README.md

 ## Usage

-Simply clone the repository and then edit the function within *importigy.js*.
-Your should alsp rename the file to something more meaningful for your micro-service (if you do, just make sur eyou update the "require" within the test.js file).
+Simply clone the repository and then edit the function in *importigy.js*.
+Your should also rename the file to something more meaningful for your micro-service (if you do, also update the "require" within the test.js file).

 ## Testing Locally